The ABC’s of Group and School Tours.

 Whether you’re coming to the Museum to see our outstanding permanent collection of American and regional art, or one of the many changing exhibitions, The Westmoreland Museum of American Art has something to appeal to a broad range of age levels and interests.

 Guided tours may be scheduled during regular museum hours and last approximately one hour.

 Tours feature the highlights of our Permanent Collection and can be customized to focus on the specific area of interest for your group or organization.

-Cost: $10 per person.
-Minimum of 6 participants required for a guided tour.
+Minimum of 10 participants required for a guided tour.

 The Museum offers many docent led, interactive, activity-based, age-appropriate tours that utilize the Museum’s collection of American art from 1750 to the present day.
 Many of the tours can be a continuation of lessons learned during a Museum Outreach presentation, or they can stand alone.